norma13115/aisd-wde-5-building-with-css-grid/README.md

 ![Screenshot of the project](assets/images/example.png)

 ## Description
-This guide will help you create a responsive layout using CSS Grid.
+This assignment will help you create a responsive layout using CSS Grid.
 You'll learn how to set up your HTML and CSS files, include the necessary boilerplate code, and add CSS Grid code step-by-step.

 ## Prerequisites